 - When securing light strands, never staple or nail them into place; instead use plastic hooks.

-- Many of today’s light strands made of LED lights, which produce light without the heat of conventional incandescent bulbs.
+- Many of today’s light strands are made of LED lights, which produce light without the heat of conventional incandescent bulbs.
 They are popular for good reason, since the lifespan of LEDs is 25 times that of incandescent lights.
 They also are much more energy efficient than traditional bulbs.

 - When decorating outside, always be sure to look up and out for overhead power line locations.
 Make sure that you and any equipment you are using, such as a ladder or a light strand, stay a minimum 10 feet away from overhead power lines.